bbauska/W3Cx-2of5/README.md

 CSS flexbox.
 Using flexible widths and heights, elements can be aligned to fill a space or distribute space between elements, which makes it a great tool to use for responsive design systems.
-Once you've got the basics, practice more with this fun [Flexbox Froggy](https://flexboxfroggy.com/) game.
+Once you've got the basics, practice more with this fun <a href="https://flexboxfroggy.com/">Flexbox Froggy</a> game.
 Note that some parts of this week are clearly indicated OPTIONAL, meaning that there will be no questions related to that content material.</li>
 </ul>